-Gold is often touted as a must-have investment for the most intense of risk-mitigation situations, a “when all else fails” hedging instrument.
+Gold is frequently touted as a must-have investment for the most intense of risk-mitigation situations, a “when all else fails” hedging instrument.
 Indeed, pick an ailment: Inflation?
-Hedge with gold.
 Economic and political crises?
-Hedge with gold.
-North Korea goes nuts?
-Hedge with gold.
-Collapse of modern society?
-Say it with me, folks, “Hedge with gold”.
+The decoupling of the United States and China?
+Pandemic-fueled collapse of modern society?
+“Hedge with gold.”

 - There’s no historical evidence that it hedges well against any risk.

 - It has very little practical use.

 The yellow metal is a highly psycho-emotional asset.
 Its pricing doesn’t comply with a supply and demand structure as does that of crude oil, for instance.
 As all oil-producing nations continued pumping out oil in 2020 despite an existing supply glut, a price war between Russia and Saudi Arabia, and a pandemic-battered global economy, we knew prices would stay low because demand is depressed and there’s an oversupply.

 As those dynamics changed — voluntary production restrictions were instituted once again — so did oil’s going price per barrel; it has gone back up somewhat.
 At what exact price level oil will find itself as time goes on, who knows, but that’s not the point.